pulumi/training/azure-typescript/PRE-CLASS-NOTES.md

 1. Make sure you have the latest version of the pulumi cli installed
 (see: https://www.pulumi.com/docs/get-started/install/)

-1. To make sure you have access to a Pulumi account, run `pulumi login`
+1. Make sure you have access to a Pulumi account, run `pulumi login`
-1. To make sure you have access to an Azure account, run `az login`
+1. Make sure you have access to an Azure account, run `az login`